Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. They’re a New Breed with Ancient Roots

-Cats just like the Dragon Li have lived in China for centuries or even longer, but it wasn’t until recently that anyone considered making them into a standardized breed.
-These cats were first included in a cat show in China in 2004, and in 2010 they were accepted as a breed by the Cat Fanciers’ Association.
+Cats like the Dragon Li have lived in China for centuries or even longer, but it wasn’t until recently that anyone considered making them a standardized breed.
+They were first included in a cat show in China in 2004, and in 2010, they were accepted as a breed by the Cat Fanciers’ Association.

 Dragon Li cat sitting with sunshine